Thomasporta/thomasporta.github.io/evilincremental.md

 Will you annihilate the world?

 ### Role
 I programmed and designed the entire experience.
 Most of the UI is also made by me, except for the icons.
 I used [Machinations](https://machinations.io) and Excel to balance the numbers.
-I am still working on this game on my own time and aim to add more content, refine and create mechanics and add leaderboards to encourage speedrunning and replayability.
+I am still working on this game in my own time and aim to add more content, refine and create mechanics and add leaderboards to encourage speedrunning and replayability.

 ### Comments from players on Itch.io